 And Then There's Maude

-When I first saw that Ruth Gordan was hosting, I had no idea who she was.
-After quickly looking at the episodes thumbnail my first thought was she might be the little old lady from Poltergeist but seeing her on the full screen I quickly knew I was wrong but now I was even further from knowing who she was because I just couldn't place her face.
+When I first saw that Ruth Gordon was hosting, I had no idea who she was.
+After quickly looking at the episodes thumbnail my first thought was she might be the little old lady from Poltergeist but seeing her on the screen, I immediately knew I was wrong, but now I was even further from knowing who she was because I just couldn't place her face.

 I have a sort of funny story about Harold and Maude.
 I first heard the title in a cheesy comedy where a character kept referencing the title.
 At the end of the movie, I turned to my friend and pointed out how odd it was that they made up a title when he was obviously referring to Benny and Joon.

-Though it's unfortunate that they never referenced her most famous role but it was still a pretty solid episode.
-Alright, enough with my history of my knowledge of the host, it's time to break down what else I say as I give you...
+Though it's unfortunate that they never referenced her most famous role, but it was still a pretty solid episode.
+Alright, enough with the history of my knowledge of the host, it's time to break down what else I say as I give you...